SRombauts/SQLiteCpp/README.md

 ### Thread-safety

-SQLite supports three mode of thread safety, as describe in "SQLite And Multiple Threads" : see http://www.sqlite.org/threadsafe.html
+SQLite supports three modes of thread safety, as describe in "SQLite And Multiple Threads": see http://www.sqlite.org/threadsafe.html

-This SQLiteC++ wrapper does no add any lock (no mutexes) nor any other thread-safety mecanism above the SQLite library itself, by design, for lightness and speed.
+This SQLiteC++ wrapper does no add any locks (no mutexes) nor any other thread-safety mechanism above the SQLite library itself, by design, for lightness and speed.

-Thus, SQLiteC++ naturally supports the "Multi Thread" mode of SQLite ;
+Thus, SQLiteC++ naturally supports the "Multi Thread" mode of SQLite:
 "In this mode, SQLite can be safely used by multiple threads provided that no single database connection is used simultaneously in two or more threads."

-But SQLiteC++ does not support the fully thread-safe "Serialized" mode of SQLite, because of the way it shares the underling SQLite precompiled statement in a custom shared pointer (See the inner class "Statement::Ptr").
+But SQLiteC++ does not support the fully thread-safe "Serialized" mode of SQLite, because of the way it shares the underlying SQLite precompiled statement in a custom shared pointer (See the inner class "Statement::Ptr").

 ## Examples
-### First sample demonstrates how to query a database and get results:
+### The first sample demonstrates how to query a database and get results:

 ```C++
 try